lemonmojo/IconComposer2x/README.md

 Summary
 -------

-Icon Composer 2x is a replacement for Apple's Icon Composer that supports Retina Resolution Icons.</br>
+Icon Composer 2x is a replacement for Apple's Icon Composer that supports Retina Resolution Icons.<br />
 A pre-compiled binary can be [downloaded here](http://www.lemonmojo.com/dl/IconComposer2x.dmg).

 License